zkPeep/base-agent/README.md

-## 🐶
+## 🐶 📈
 Crypto Trading Dog!
 Your best friend and personal Trader.
 Learn and build AI apps for free.
-On my dad's 30u30 for Finance!